Universally symmetric norming operators are compact: Introduction

-The subsequent discussion in \cite{SP} involves positive operators of the form of a nonnegative scalar multiple of identity plus a positive compact plus a self-adjoint finite-rank.
+The subsequent discussion in \cite{SP} involves positive operators of the form of a nonnegative scalar multiple of the identity plus a positive compact plus a self-adjoint finite-rank.
 It is not clear, \emph{a priori}, if the operators of this form are absolutely norming with respect to \emph{every} symmetric norm on $\cl B(\cl H)$.
-To our surprise, it turned out that there exists a symmetric norm on $\cl B(\ell^2(\bb N))$ such that the identity operator $I$ does not attain its norm; see Theorem \ref{Identity-nonnorming}.
+It turns out that there exists a symmetric norm on $\cl B(\ell^2)$ with respect to which the identity operator does not attain its norm; see Theorem \ref{Identity-nonnorming} \cite[Proposition $1.3$]{SP}.